openjournals/joss/docs/editing.md

 ### How papers are assigned to editors

-By default, unless an editor volunteers, one of the Editor-in-chiefs (EiCs) will attempt to assign an incoming paper to the most suitable handling editor.
+By default, unless an editor volunteers, one of the Editors-in-chief (EiCs) will attempt to assign an incoming paper to the most suitable handling editor.
 While EiCs will make every effort to match a submission with the most appropriate editor, there are a number of situations where an EiC may assign a paper to an editor that doesn't fit entirely within the editor's research domains:

 - If there's no obvious fit to _any_ of the JOSS editors
 - If the most suitable editor is already handling a large number of papers